-Occasionally a member of staff may find themselves in a situation which could be misinterpreted, or may appear compromising to others.
+Occasionally a member of staff may find themselves in a situation which could be misinterpreted or may appear compromising to others.
 Equally, a member of staff may have behaved in a manner which, on reflection, they consider to fall below the standards set out within our code of conduct for staff.
 Self-reporting such circumstances is actively encouraged as it allows issues to be dealt with at the earliest opportunity and it is an important means of maintaining our culture of everyone aspiring to have the highest standards of conduct and behaviour.

-Staff do not need to be able to determine whether their concern is a low level concern, or if it would be dealt with under our managing allegations policy.
-Staff must simply by empowered to share their concern.
-The determination regarding process will be made by the Trust designated safeguarding lead and headteacher Low level concerns should be reported in writing to the Headteacher.
-Where a low level concern is in relation to the Headteacher, it should be shared with the Chair of Governors.
+Staff do not need to be able to determine whether their concern is a low-level concern, or if it would be dealt with under our managing allegations policy.
+Staff must simply by empowered to share their concern, with the DSL or HT of a school.
+The determination regarding process will be made by the designated safeguarding lead and headteacher, following advice from the Trust's CEO/HR Lead.

+Low level concerns should be reported in writing to the Headteacher.
+Where a low-level concern is in relation to the Headteacher, it should be shared with the Chair of Governors.

-If a report of a low level concern is received, it will be dealt with responsively, sensitively, and proportionately.
+If a report of a low-level concern is received, it will be dealt with responsively, sensitively, and proportionately.
 Where a concern is reported, the Headteacher should collect as much evidence as possible by speaking directly with the person who raised the concern (unless it has been raised anonymously), and by speaking to the individual involved along with any witnesses.
 The information collected will help to categorise the behaviour and determine what further action may needed to be taken.
 Support and advice will be provided to ensure any identified behaviours can be corrected at an early stage.
-Where it is determined that the behaviour is a conduct or capability issue, the relevant procedure should be followed and HR advice must be sought.
-Colleagues must be made aware of which procedure is being followed at all times.

-All low level concerns will be recorded in writing and this record should include the details of the concern, the context and the action taken, including the rationale for any decisions.
+All low-level concerns will be recorded in writing and this record should include the details of the concern, the context and the action taken, including the rationale for any decisions.
 Records must be kept confidential and held securely in line with the Data Protection Act 2018 and the UK General Data Protection Regulation.
 Records will be kept in individual personnel files and will be retained for the duration of the individual's employment.

 Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Where a pattern of such behaviour is identified, School will decide on a course of action either through our disciplinary procedures or where a pattern of behaviour moves from a concern to meeting the harms threshold, referral to LADO.
+Where a pattern of such behaviour is identified, Trust will decide on a course of action either through our disciplinary procedures or where a pattern of behaviour moves from a concern to meeting the harms threshold, referral to LADO.

-The Headteacher will regularly review all low level concerns reported to them, along with the outcome of the concern.
-This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2023.
-These review meetings will take place fortnightly
+The Headteacher will regularly review all low-level concerns reported to them, along with the outcome of the concern.
+This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low-level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2024.

 Low level concerns will not be included in references unless they relate to an issue which would normally be included in a reference.
-Paragraph 441 of Keeping Children Safe in Education specifies: Schools and colleges should only provide substantiated safeguarding concerns/allegations (including a group of low-level concerns about the same individual) that meet the harm threshold in references."
+Paragraph 441 of Keeping Children Safe in Education specifies: "Schools should only provide substantiated safeguarding concerns/allegations (including a group of low-level concerns about the same individual) that meet the harm threshold in references."